-Tackle the biggest questions facing humanity and discover how others have tried to solve them.
-Explore how different societies have shaped, and been shaped by, English literature.
-Become a self-reliant researcher with critical and analytical skills suited to many different careers.
+Take on the biggest questions facing humanity and explore how different societies have shaped, and been shaped by, English literature on our full-time Philosophy and English Literature degree in Cambridge.
+Become a self-reliant researcher with critical and analytical skills suited to many careers, from journalism to local government.

 Studying Philosophy and English literature together will allow you to imbue your creative writing with a consideration of universal questions, creating literature with substance as well as style.